8 Destinations Where Canadians Can Do Remote Work Without a Visa

 But Canadian beware: the internet infrastructure in major cities is not the best, though you can find a few very affordable coworking spaces and coffee shops here.
 Do not expect to plunk a chair down on the beach and have fast internet speed.
 Of course, you will have fabulous coffee.

-The cost of living in Costa Rica is roughly $2000/month, with the estimated average breakdown cost per month:
+The cost of living in Costa Rica is roughly $2000/month, with the estimated monthly average cost breakdown:

 • Accommodation: $500- $1000